-The Group's hedging policy seeks to mitigate the economic effect of adverse movements in foreign currency rates on the profitability, the assets or liabilities and cash flows of the local subsidiary in local currency.
+The Group's hedging policy seeks to mitigate the economic effect of movements in foreign currency rates on the profitability, the assets or liabilities and cash flows of the transacting entity.
 Focusing on the overall economic effects rather than, for example, accounting effects of currency movements will result in timing and valuation differences between the hedge, which is taken out as the economic transaction is closed, and the underlying, which is accounted for in line with the general accounting policies.
 Furthermore, the focus on committed transactions means that the policy does not protect the local subsidiary from the potential commercial or competitive effect of medium- and longer-term shifts in exchange rates.